bpype/blender-studio-pipeline/docs/addons/cloudrig/code.md

 **manual.py**

 Makes sure right clicking on CloudRig properties and then clicking on Open Manual goes to the relevant page on this wiki.

-**versioning.py**

-Metarig versioning.

-All metarigs store a version number, and this module adds an app handler that runs on .blend file load, to check for metarigs whose version is lower than the metarig version of the add-on.
-If it finds any, it will automatically do its best to upgrade the metarig's component types and parameters to the latest correct names and values.

-For example, the `cloud_copy` and `cloud_tweak` bone types used to be a single component type with an enum to switch between the two behaviours.
-When that split was implemented, the old enum value was still accessible, and was used to assign the new correct component type, so users didn't have to do anything.

-Be careful that versioning multiple changes to a single property should be done with care, or not at all, since if the versioning code is trying to write to a property that no longer exists, it will fail.

 </details>